nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <h1 id="limitations">Limitations</h1>
 -------------------------------------
 * Currently, we only support same-day events.
-  Events which are stretched across multiple days are not supported.
+  Events which stretches across multiple days are not supported.
 * `undo` can only undo the most recent valid command.

 [[Back to top](#index)]